Is Milwaukee Better Than Dewalt? What The Pros Say

 6. Ergonomics and Feel

-A recurring theme among power tool users is that ergonomics matter just as much as performance.
+A recurring theme among my peers is that ergonomics matter just as much as performance.
 You’ll be handling these tools for extended periods, so comfort and ease of use are essential.
 I would suggest visiting a hardware store and physically picking up the tools to see which fits your hand better.
 Milwaukee tools tend to have a more rugged, industrial feel, while DeWalt is known for slightly more comfortable, ergonomic designs.

 7. Warranty